 How do you make financial systems concrete, memorable, and motivating for young learners?

-The client started with a document that structured the app as a progressive learning journey made up of 11 themed levels, each focused on a single financial concept.
+The client started with a document that structured the app as a progressive learning journey made up of 11 relams, each focused on a single financial concept.

 Key design decisions included:

-Designing three short games, simulations, or quizzes per level to reinforce learning through repetition and variation
+Designing three short games, simulations, or quizzes per level.

 Using a historical theme, allowing players to travel to different ancient settings